 Floorless walk-ins will be attached either directly to the existing floor or to screeds.
-If surface is not level, place shims under the panel and within the screed.
+A level flat surface is a MUST for all floorless walk-in installations.
+On plastic screed applications, small corrections can be made, by placing shims under the panel and within the screed.